LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 Instead of returning a collection, we return the amount of item selected, and add to the provided ICollection instead.

-This is to avoid allocating a new collection object every time we need selecting, which is usually every 16.(6)ms. Unity garbage collector cause lag spike when it run, so we want to avoid generating too much garbage.
+This is to avoid allocating a new collection object every time we need selecting, which is usually every 16.(6)ms. The garbage collector will cause lag spike when it run, so we generate as little garbage as possible.

 <details>
 <summary>Speaking of allocation...</summary>

-Using `IEnumerable` for selectables have an unfortunate consequence: the runtime will always allocate an `IEnumerator` object on the heap when we want to loop through the parameter.
+Using `IEnumerable` for the selectables have an unfortunate consequence: the runtime will always allocate an `IEnumerator` object on the heap when we want to loop through the parameter.

 Normally, generic collections such as List implement `IEnumerable.GetEnumerator()` with a struct, which will allocate on the stack and not be handled by the garbage collector.

 In this case, I choose to trade the slight sustained performance gain for more flexible code.

 </details>

-### Lasso Selector
+## Lasso Selector

-Our Lasso Selector will be an implementation of the Selector interface.

 A Lasso is essentially a polygon.
 So the lasso selector should store a list of vertices that define it.
 We can expose these vertices as readonly so later we can have another class that draw the lasso.